 Prices for most of Tyson’s birds are either tied to specific markets or “allow for conversations about adjusting prices” to offset higher inputs, Chief Operating Officer Jim Lochner said on a conference call with analysts on Aug.
 6.

 JBS SA (JBSS3)’s Pilgrim’s Pride Corp.
-(PPC) and closely held Perdue Farms Inc. are the second- and third-biggest U.S. chicken producers, according to Koch.
+(PPC:US) and closely held Perdue Farms Inc. are the second- and third-biggest U.S. chicken producers, according to Koch.

 To contact the reporter on this story: Shruti Singh in Chicago at email@example.com